John McGeoch: Early life

 McGeoch was born on 25 August 1955 in Greenock, Renfrewshire, Scotland, where he spent his childhood years.
 He began to play the guitar at 12 years of age, first learning British blues music, being influenced by the work of Eric Clapton, and also that of Jimi Hendrix.
 He took piano lessons for five years until the age of twelve.
 When his parents bought him a guitar, he stopped piano.
 In 1970 he played with a local band called the 'Slugband'.
 In 1971 his parents moved to London.

 In 1975 he went to art school in Manchester where he received a degree in Fine Art.
 In his final year in 1976, he was enraptured by a new music that "ended up being called punk rock".
-He qualified it "the revolution, and I really do think that's the right word for it".
+He called it "the revolution, and I really do think that's the right word for it".
 He maintained an interest in photography, painting and drawing throughout his life.